MiddleRed/UmaEnhance/README.md

 A third-party plugin with useful functions to customize & better Uma Musume (ウマ娘) gaming experience.
 ## Usage
 **Only support game downloaded from Windows DMM Game Player.**
-Download the `version.dll` file from release, and put this file under the game exe folder.
+Download the `version.dll` file from Releases, and put this file under the game exe folder.
 If you want to change the plugin settings, create `uconfig.json` file in the same folder.
 You can copy the example following to the file:
 ```
 {